rrufina/text-generator/README.md

 ## Overview

-Мб добавить какое нибудь описание text generation в целом.
+The text generation is the subfield of the Natural Language Processing(NLP) task.
+The main goal of it is to generate random but still meaningful texts.
+The generated list of sentences has to satisfy some requirements, one of them could be sentiments or emotions shown.
+These requirements bring other problems to appear: could we teach the generator the sense of humor or could the generated text be polite?
+One of these tasks we will try to solve in this project: The generation of compliments.

-For text generation we could determine two approaches:
+In general, for text generation we could determine two approaches:
 * Character-Level Generation
 * Word-Level Generation

-After reading some explanations about these two techniques, we decided to choose word prediction method, since it takes less time for training and gives a smaller error.
+After reading some explanations about these two techniques, we decided to choose the word prediction method, since it takes less time for training and gives a smaller error.
+In addition, we can use some state-of-the-art pre-trained models for text generation in word-level generation method.

 ## Dataset

+The initial intent was to find ready-to-use dataset of the compliments, but since there is no such dataset we decided to find suplimentary ones.
 The dataset we were going to work with initially contained [love letters](https://www.kaggle.com/fillerink/love-letters).
 Since this data was not enough for decent results, we expanded it and added compliments collected manually from several sites([1](https://www.thetalka.com/love-letters-for-her/), [2](https://memesbams.com/love-letters-for-her/), [3](https://www.legit.ng/1218152-deep-love-letters-ll-cry.html)).